How To Repot Your Houseplants

 - The plant has become top heavy and is falling over

 Before you jump into repotting your beloved house plant, you will need some essential equipment that will ensure your safety as well as the survival of the plant.
 Legionaries is a severe form of pneumonia, which can commonly be contracted from breathing in bacteria from soil.
 You should always wear a mask or face covering which will help prevent breathing in the air of the soil.
 In addition you need a good pair of gardening gloves.

 To ensure the safety of your plant when re-potting, get yourself a good bag of potting mix, scissors to use if the plant is root-bound, an appropriate sized container, a watering can (or source of water), and a small gardening trowel.

 What container or pot should you use?

 The general rule of thumb for re-potting is that you should only go up one container size at a time.
 Don’t exceed 5cm wider or 5cm deeper than the original pot.
-This is because the foliage at the top of the plant won’t start to grow until the roots have reached the sides of the new pot.
-We don’t want the plant using all it’s energy on the roots and not the top of the plant.
+The foliage at the top of the plant won’t start to grow until the roots have reached the sides of the new pot.
+We don’t want the plant using all its energy on the roots and not the top of the plant.

 How to repot house plants?

 1) Removing the plant from its original home: